Two-Factor Authentication (2FA/MFA) for Linux SSH

 | --disable_ssh |

-| --enable-pl |
+| --enable_pl |

-Enable Passwordless Authentication |
+Enable Passwordless Authentication for service |

-| --disable-pl |
+| --disable_pl |

-Disable Passwordless Authentication |
+Disable Passwordless Authentication for service |

 | --check |

-| --test <login|sshd|sudo> <username> |
+| --change-auth-source |

 - Run below command for 2FA configuration in the terminal as root user